Sanjana1304/Playing-with-Numbers/README.md

 I have used JAVA programming language to write the programs and wanted to share it with you people.

 I have solved the following kind of numbers:

+How to find whether the given number is :
 - Armstrong Number
 - AutoBiography Number
 - ATM